College Coach Training

 How to complete this module:

-- Complete the mastery assignment by clicking the button below and answering questions.
+3. Complete the mastery assignment by clicking the button below.

-The goal of this training module is to understand the best practices for reviewing the personal statement with our students.
-At the end of this module you will be asked to identify areas of growth for providing feedback on a student’s personal statement.
+The goal of this training module is to understand the best practices for reviewing personal statements with students.
+This training module will provide you with useful strategies for starting the first draft, guidelines for editing students’ work, and tips on how to provide feedback.
+At the end of this module, you will be asked to identify areas of growth for providing feedback on a student’s personal statement.
 You will review two examples of feedback provided by coaches and identify what went well and how the feedback provided could have been improved.

 Guidelines For Editing